corona-warn-app/cwa-website/README.md

 ### Testing

 Most tests run automatically when a pull request is submitted.
-If you are making changing which affect hyperlinks in the web it is recommended to run the links test locally before submitting a pull request or making changes to it.
+If you are making changes which affect hyperlinks in the web it is recommended to run the links test locally before submitting a pull request or making changes to it.

 ```bash
 npm run test:links